Frequently Asked Questions

 Firstly, move out of the path of fellow cyclists and off to the side of the route.
 We highly encourage all participants to know basic safety and repair skills, including in particular fixing a flat tire.
 Be prepared and bring your own pump or CO2 cartridges and extra tubes for your bike.
 If you can fix the issue yourself, move off the course and proceed with your repairs.
 If a SAG or support vehicle is passing by, indicate to them that assistance is not required by extending one arm in the air with a “Thumbs up”.

-However, if you are still unable to make the repair, you can dial the number printed on the wrist band for assistance.
+However, if you are still unable to make the repair, you can dial the number printed on your wrist band for assistance.
 If necessary, a SAG wagon will take you to a rest stop where mechanical support may be available, or to the finish line.
 Please note that the wait for assistance and/or a ride to the nearest rest stop can be long and by waiting, you run the risk of not being allowed to finish the event.

 If I need medical service, what do I do?

-If you or a fellow rider is experiencing a medical emergency, dial 911, and report your exact location using the cue sheet as a guide, then if you have the opportunity dial the contact number found on your wrist band, and report in to the Command Center.
+If you or a fellow rider is experiencing a medical trauma or emergency, dial 911, and report your exact location using the cue sheet as a guide, then if you have the opportunity dial the contact number found on your wrist band, and report in to the Command Center.

 Emergency Medical Services (EMS) will be on call.
 Police officers will be controlling traffic at certain intersections and volunteers will be guiding athletes for turns at some intersections.
 If you need help, inform a police officer or ride official on the course and they will get help to you (or someone else) as quickly as possible and stay with you until help arrives.